pbrudny/truffle-challanges/README.md

 * winner is picked using RNG from Oraclize

 ### 23_ipfs_oraclize
-* add a simple json file to ipfs (publicly accessible gateway)
+* add a simple json file to ipfs
 * use oraclize to read that file
 * store the result of one json attribute in a string variable